-- Coconut has been the mainstay of agriculture in Marshall Islands.
+- 1. Coconut has been the mainstay of agriculture in Marshall Islands.
 However the industry is suffering from aging and less productive tress.
 Invigorating the coconut industry is central to the revitalization of agriculture, to promote growth and for improving the welfare of vulnerable communities in outer islands. - 2.
-Coconut plantation is the dominant agro-forest in Marshall Islands comprising nearly 70% of gross forest volume7.
+Coconut plantation is the dominant agro-forest in Marshall Islands comprising nearly 70% of gross forest volumer.
 Agroforestry in RMI is characterized by low species diversity compared to other Pacific Islands, with pandanus and breadfruit being the only other noteworthy fruit trees.
-Coupled with only a handful of other crops like banana & taro, these agro-forest products have been the mainstay of the inhabitants of the archipelago for centuries. - 3.
-Most of the coconut trees in the Marshall Islands are more than 60 years old and unproductive.
-Several studies have highlighted this8.
-A USDA Forest Service study in 2008, which estimated that about 77% of coconut trees are "mature" or senile9.
-This means that only about 400,000 are fully productive bearing about 60 -100 nuts per tree a year.
-The resource assessment to be carried out as a component of this project will provide more accurate information.
-But it is clear that the industry suffers from a serious problem of senility, which needs to be addressed urgently.
+Coupled with only a handful of other crops like banana & taro, these agro-forest products have been the mainstay of the inhabitants of the archipelago for centuries.